tonysheng01/Breakout/README.md

 6. **Chaos:** Creates a chaotic effect where the scene is heavily distorted.
 Avoid at all costs!

 ### Customizing the Levels
+The game contains 4 built-in levels; however, they can be modified based on the player's interest.
 Level data is stored in text files under `/levels`.
 Each level is represented by a matrix of numbers where the meaning of individual numbers differ:

 > **0:** empty block
 > **1:** solid, undestroyable block
 > **2:** blue destroyable brick
 > **3:** green destroyable brick
 > **4:** yellow destroyable brick
 > **5:** orange destroyable brick

+To prevent crashes, each row of the matrix must have identical size and may only contain the above elements.